succinctlabs/sp1/book/writing-programs/build-script.md

 {{#include ../../examples/fibonacci/script/build.rs}}
 ```

+The path passed in to `build_program` should point to the directory containing the `Cargo.toml` file for your program.
 Make sure to also add `sp1-helper` as a build dependency in `script/Cargo.toml`:

 ```toml
 [build-dependencies]